iiAtlas/plaud-recording-downloader/README.md

 4. Click **Load unpacked** and select the `extension` directory.
 5. Visit [app.plaud.ai](https://app.plaud.ai/), sign in, navigate to the recordings list, and open the popup to trigger a scan.
 The extension tries to detect recording IDs (`fileId`) and will request Plaud’s `file/temp-url/{fileId}` endpoint to fetch signed download links.
 6. (Optional) Use the popup’s **Save files in** field to choose a subfolder (inside Downloads) for exported audio.
 Leave it blank to keep Chrome’s default download path.
+7. (Optional) Choose a post-download action: do nothing (default), move the recording to a Plaud folder (supply its tag ID), or send it to the Plaud trash.

 ## Building a Zip Bundle